bi-labor/es-mssql/docs/elasticsearch/exercise3.md

 ## Create an index and index a document using Kibana

-In this part of the exercise we are going to create an index for documents containing information about people working in the fast food industry.
+In this part of the exercise, we will create an index for documents containing information about people working in the fast-food industry.
 Here is a sample document.

 ### Sample document